 Rent issues for licensees

 You pay the rent you agreed with your landlord when you moved in.
 If you don't pay the rent your landlord can evict you.
-Licensees can apply for housing benefit.
+Licensees can get help to pay their housing costs by applying for Housing Benefit or Universal Credit.

 If you signed an agreement when you moved in, your landlord can't normally increase your rent until the end of this agreement, unless there's a clause in the agreement allowing him to.
 If your tenancy agreement includes a clause saying your landlord can increase your rent more than once in a year, or increase it by an unreasonable amount this is an unfair term and unenforceable.
 If you don't have a tenancy agreement your landlord can increase the rent at any point.
 You don't have the right to a rent book.